 The Tramway Trail is a bit hard to follow, and offers far more switch backs than The La Luz.
 I had to keep opening Google Maps to ensure I was headed the right direction.
 An afternoon mountain storm was clearly brewing above my head as well, and I was too full of cactus spines (and bleeding) to reach into my backpack and grab my rain jacket.
 This led to me limp-running through the stupid sand trail until I finally concluded my hike.
 I have never been so happy to see a rental car.

 I am over exaggerating a little, as I always do, so don’t let my cactus and rattlesnake stories discourage you from this hike.
-Despite being a solo, female hiker, I felt safe which is extremely important.
+Despite being a solo, woman hiker, I felt safe which is extremely important.
 There were plenty of people trafficking the trails, there was phone service, and there was abundant info online about the trails.
 I am so glad I went, and enjoyed the breath-taking views from the peak, the beautiful nature (even the cacti), the swarms of butterflies, and the pleasant New Mexico weather.

 Oh, and I also feel like a sunburnt badass for completing it ALONE!